Amazon (company): Lobbying

-Amazon lobbies the United States federal government and state governments on multiple issues such as the enforcement of sales taxes on online sales, transportation safety, privacy and data protection and intellectual property.
-According to regulatory filings, Amazon.com focuses its lobbying on the United States Congress, the Federal Communications Commission and the Federal Reserve.
-Amazon.com spent roughly $3.5 million, $5 million and $9.5 million on lobbying, in 2013, 2014 and 2015, respectively.
+Amazon lobbies governments on issues such as the enforcement of sales taxes on online sales, transportation safety, privacy and data protection, and intellectual property.
+According to regulatory filings, Amazon.com focuses its US lobbying on the US Congress, the Federal Communications Commission and the Federal Reserve.
 In 2019, it spent $16.8 million and had a team of 104 lobbyists.

 Amazon.com was a corporate member of the American Legislative Exchange Council (ALEC) until it dropped membership following protests at its shareholders' meeting on May 24, 2012.

 In 2014, Amazon expanded its lobbying practices as it prepared to lobby the Federal Aviation Administration to approve its drone delivery program, hiring the Akin Gump Strauss Hauer & Feld lobbying firm in June.
 Amazon and its lobbyists have visited with Federal Aviation Administration officials and aviation committees in Washington, D.C. to explain its plans to deliver packages.
 In September 2020 this moved one step closer with the granting of a critical certificate by the FAA.

 During the second Trump Administration, Amazon donated several times to various events and aspects of his presidency.
 Along with several other major companies, Amazon donated $1 million to Trump's inaugural fund.
 In April 2025, Amazon was a corporate sponsor of the White House Easter Egg Roll, after Donald Trump solicited corporate sponsors for the event for the first time.
 In October 2025, Amazon was listed among the donors funding the construction of the White House State Ballroom.

+Amazon lobbies on climate policy internationally.
+In the US, following Trump's 2025 inauguration, Amazon began frequent engagements with the executive branch to advocate for permitting reform and energy development to support data center growth.
+In July 2025, Amazon joined policymakers at the Pennsylvania Energy and Innovation Summit, where it supported the development of nuclear energy to meet growing electricity demand, and lobbied for permitting reform to support grid development nationwide.
+Amazon sponsored the Conservative Coalition for Climate Solutions' (C3) Energy Summit in Washington D.C. in December 2025, which brought together administration officials and industry representatives to discuss meeting the country's growing electricity demand through modernization of the permitting process, investment in energy infrastructure, and scaling new technologies.
+A December 2025 DeSmog article reported that the company's sponsorship came alongside several organizations that had supported climate change denial, and a continued role for fossil fuels to meet growing energy demand.
+In 2026, Amazon spent $5 million lobbying against the Delivery Protection Act, a New York City bill introduced by Tiffany Cabán that would require companies like Amazon to directly employ last mile delivery drivers and warehouse workers, as well as set licensing, safety, and training requirements for last mile facilities.